-Section 406 IPC is dealing with the punishment clause of Criminal Breach of trust, defined u/s 405 of the Indian Penal Code, 1860.
+Section 406 IPC is dealing with the punishment clause of Criminal Breach of trust, defined under section 405 of the Indian Penal Code, 1860.
 So basically by its own heading of section 405, it is to be clear that, when any “person” putting their trust on “someone” for transferring the possession of some property to “someone” and that “someone” thereafter breaches the trust of the “person” by retaining the property by some forge way or by any other act, then such type of activities done by any person has come under the ambit of criminal act under the provision of Indian Penal Code, 1860.
-The offenses of criminal breach of trust, as defined u/s 405, is very similar to the offense of embezzlement under the English law.
+The offences of criminal breach of trust, as defined under section 405, is very similar to the offense of embezzlement under the English law.

 Furthermore, to constitute the offense of criminal breach of trust under section 405, it must be established that the accused was entrusted with some property or power over the property of other person and that the person with mala-fide intention misappropriated it or converted it to their use.
 In short, the section reads as ‘dishonest misappropriation’ or ‘convert the property to own use’ some other person’s property.
 Criminal breach of trust and criminal misappropriation (under Section 403) is distinct from each other in the context of the fact that in the criminal breach of trust, the accused person is entrusted with property or control over the property.

 That the provision related to Criminal Breach of Trust is mentioned under Chapter VI (of offences against the body) from section 405 to 409.
 Whereas section 405 defines Criminal Breach of Trust, section 406 provides punishment of offence defining u/s 405 and section 407-409 sets when some specific people and their punishment commit the wrong of breach of trust.

 Although Section 405 has a wide ambit, however ‘entrustment’ of the property is an essential ingredient for an offence to be punished under Section 406 of IPC.